Ice Cream Trifle is a fancy-looking, amazing dessert that it's a whole lot easier to make than it seems. Your guests will love it.

 What do you think?

-Ice Cream Trifle Dessert with Fruits and Ladyfingers
+[Recipe + Video] Easy Ice Cream Trifle Dessert with Fruit

-- Mix fruit, vanilla extract (or liqueur), and sugar.
+- Layer fruit and ladyfingers: Mix fruit, vanilla extract (or liqueur), and sugar.
 Place the ladyfingers in a square mold (I used a 6" x 9" [15 x 22 cm] one).
 Spread the fruit on top of the ladyfingers in an even layer.
 Chill for an hour, the ladyfingers will soak in some of the fruit juice in the meantime.